 For our interim (January/February) production, auditions are open to the entire student body.

 No!
 Even if you’ve never even seen a stage play, you’re still invited to be part of the company.
-College and high school theatre are very different, so even if you were involved in every single production in high school, know that your experience at Calvin will be new and unique.
+University and high school theatre are very different, so even if you were involved in every single production in high school, know that your experience at Calvin will be new and unique.

 We’re looking for devoted, passionate, and creative students to be involved in CTC.
 The audition/interview process helps us find you!
 The audition is simple: you arrive at the audition room, select a monologue to read, and with a small group of students (five or six, usually) you’ll have an opportunity to present the monologue to the Director of Theatre.
 Once everyone in your group has presented his or her monologue, the Director of Theatre will tell you a little about our program, give you some time for questions, and will let you know your next steps.
 Do not be intimidated!
 Everyone in the company has interviewed!
 Interview/auditions are a time to do your best, have fun, and take risks.
 Just have fun with it!